AmirulAzizi2225/AI4EO-Final-Project/README.md

 See diagram below on the principle behind how the K-means clustering group the data:
 ![K-means example](56854k-means-clustering.webp)

-See diagram below on the principle behind how Random Forest classification works:
+See diagram below on the principle behind how Random Forest classification works (Petrović 2019):
 ![Random-forest-example](Random-forest-concept.jpg)

 ---